EDUWellness Grants – For Members by Members

 Eligibility

-To be eligible, the individual must have a permanent, probationary, or term contract and be a member of the NSTU or PSAANS at the time of application.
+To be eligible, the individual must have a permanent, probationary, or term contract and be a member of the NSTU, PSAANS, or RTO at the time of application.
+Please be advised that applicants that have received a grant within the last 3 years will not be eligible.

 Selection Process